martin-ger/ESP8266-WiFi-Socket/README.md

 ### Arduino Sketch
 In this repository you find a basic Arduino sketch that reads the pushbutton and connects to an MQTT server (https://github.com/martin-ger/ESP8266-WiFi-Socket/blob/master/OBISocket.ino).
 Find the basic WiFi and MQTT config in first lines of the sketch.

-If you define ENABLE_POWER_MEASUREMENT power mearurement with the will be included ACS712.
+If you enable the define of ENABLE_POWER_MEASUREMENT, power mearurement with the ACS712 will be included.

 ### MQTT Broker Script
 There is also a sample script for my MQTT Broker/Bridge, an alternative firmware that turns the switch into a OTA programmable MQTT client and broker.
 For further instructions see: https://github.com/martin-ger/esp_mqtt